Unlocked (Denzel Curry and Kenny Beats album)

-Unlocked (stylized in all caps) is an collaborative EP by American rapper Denzel Curry in collaboration with American record producer Kenny Beats.
+Unlocked (stylized in all caps) is a collaborative EP by American rapper Denzel Curry in collaboration with American record producer Kenny Beats.
 It was released on February 7, 2020, by PH Recordings and Loma Vista Recordings.
 The album was accompanied by a short film that was released on February 6, 2020.

 Unlocked was met with acclaim from music critics, who praised Kenny's production and Curry's songwriting and performance.
-It peaked at number 100 on the US Billboard 200.
-It was placed on Spin's mid-year 30 Best Albums of 2020 list.
+It peaked at number 100 on the US Billboard 200 and was placed on Spin's mid-year 30 Best Albums of 2020 list.